-Aiello Family Chiropractic provides specialty massages performed by our trained doctor.
+Aiello Family Chiropractic Brentwood, TN. provides specialty massage therapy performed by our trained doctor.
 Dr. Aiello uses a combination of lymphatic drainage, myofascial release, and stretching.
 The goal is to restore normal posture by releasing the myofascial system structurally and enhancing toxin drainage.

 Benefits of Massage Therapy

 The benefits of massage therapy depend on the type of technique used for the condition being treated.
 Many people have gotten a massage before – most of them in a spa setting, including s Swedish massage with add-ons such as aromatherapy massage, hot stone, or reflexology massage.
 Many times, a Swedish Massage is given with some of the deeper aspects of a massage included.
 In a clinical setting such as a professional massage clinic or a Chiropractic Office, you may experience Myofascial Release, Deep Tissue Massage Therapy, Rolfing, Sports Massage, Thai Massage, Prenatal Massage Therapy, Chinese Cupping or Trigger Point Massage.
 When deciding what you need it is important to understand different techniques and what a new therapist you may visit specializes in.
 In my experience, most therapists will combine multiple techniques to their sessions to best treat what someone is coming to them for.
 In other cases, such as Rolfing for example this is a method of massage that has a progression of sessions you go through to make a full body correction.